flokir/pool-temp/README.md

 - [x] Up-to-date measurements can be collected via API
 - [x] Responsive to support mobile devices
 - [x] Support multiple sensors
+- [ ] Api keys to authenticate sensors

 # Result
 ![Image of the webinterface](result.png)